SamuelVanEgmond/The-Kings-Crowns/README.md

 # Known Issues

-- When dropping out of VR the camera is on the ground in Quest the adress bar 'Enter VR' button does not fix it, the normal VR button on screen does work correctly.
+- On Quest the adress bar 'Enter VR' button does not work correctly, the VR button on screen does work correctly.
+- Works on Chrome and Firefox, but inexplicably, in Firefox the hand model is rotated 90 degrees :-(
 - Quest 3 maintains 90 fps, but Quest 2 fluctuates between 45 fps (looking from the edges to the center) and 70 fps.
   This can easily be solved by reducing the settings in constants.js.